-Electricity storage can in principle access multiple value streams and provide a range of essential services to the electricity system.
-Its potential benefits and value include [8]:
+Electricity storage can, in principle, access multiple value streams and provide a range of essential services to the electricity system.
+Its potential benefits and value include (Bray et al, 2018):

-- Provision of ancillary services to the System Operator and DNOs - Supplying electricity during outages, enhancing system stability and resilience - Storing power produced by renewable sources when output is high, and exporting the power when generation is low (or prices are high) - Storing power during times of network stress or to overcome a network constraint - Reducing peak loads - Price arbitrage including charging when prices are low and also charging and discharging to avoid network charge costs [15].
-(See Section 3.1.5.2 on Targeted Charging Review which is addressing this benefit). - Depending on siting, storage can reduce losses on transmission or distribution lines, as well as reducing the need for network upgrades or reinforcement by optimising supply and demand at specific locations
+- Provision of ancillary services to the System Operator and DNOs. - Supplying electricity during outages, enhancing system stability and resilience. - Storing power produced by renewable sources when output is high, and exporting the power when generation is low (or prices are high). - Storing power during times of network stress or to overcome a network constraint. - · Reducing peak loads. - Price arbitrage (taking advantage of price differences in different markets for the same asset) including charging when prices are low and also charging and discharging to avoid network charge costs (Few, 2019).
+(See Section 3.1.5.2 on Targeted Charging Review which is addressing this benefit).